When is Crossrail going to open? Building reveals what we know about the rail project’s delay

 23 November 2018: National Audit Office confirms it will launch a probe into Crossrail’s delay

-2 November 2018: TfL and Crossrail announce that Mark Wild will join Crossrail as chief executive on loan from London Underground, with the company’s current boss Simon Wright stepping down.
+2 November 2018: TfL and Crossrail announce that Mark Wild will join Crossrail as chief executive, with the company’s current boss Simon Wright stepping down.
 TfL said Wright’s departure was “as planned”.
 He was in the job for eight months.

 26 October 2018: The government announces it has pumped £350m into Crossrail to keep the project on track.